Home Services Photos Prices Pests About Us Stories FAQ

 • We Can Solve It!

-Go to the Brown County Animal Services page or read more about cat or dog issues.
+Go to the Brown County Animal Services page or read about cats or dogs.

 We provide professional wildlife control servics for the greater Green Bay area, including all of Sturgeon Bay, south to Two Rivers and Manitowoc, west to Oshkosh and Appleton, New London, and Shawano.

-Fox Valley Wildlife Control, LLC provides professional wildlife control for both residential & commercial customers in the city of Green Bay in Wisconsin.
-We offer custom animal control solutions for almost any type of wildlife problem, whether it be the noises of squirrels running through the attic, a colony of bats living in a building, or the destructive behavior of a raccoon or other critter, we have the experience and the tools to quickly and professionally solve your problem.
-For a consultation, give us a call at 920-419-8727
+Green Bay Wildlife Removal provides professional wildlife control for both residential & commercial customers in the city of Green Bay in Wisconsin.
+We offer custom animal control solutions for almost any type of wildlife problem, whether it be the noises of squirrels running through the attic, a colony of bats living in a building, animals digging in your yard, or the destructive behavior of a raccoon or other critter, we have the experience and the tools to quickly and professionally solve your problem.
+For a consultation and price quote, give us a call at 920-351-4229

+Click here to check our prices updated for year 2024.
 There are many Green Bay pest control companies for animals out there, but not all of them are licensed and insured professionals.
 Make sure that you hire a competent expert for your Green Bay exterminator of wildlife.
-At Fox Valley Wildlife Control, LLC, we will be courteous and friendly and take the time to answer your questions.
-Give our Green Bay trappers at Fox Valley Wildlife Control, LLC a call, and we will listen to your problem, and make an appointment to perform an inspection.
+At Green Bay Wildlife Removal, we will be courteous and friendly and take the time to answer your questions.
+Give our Green Bay trappers at Green Bay Wildlife Removal a call, and we will listen to your problem, and make an appointment to perform an inspection.
+Feel free to email us at greenbay@aaanimalcontrol.com

-Wisconsin is full of wildlife, including snakes, squirrels, raccoons, opossums, and more.
-You will need professional Green Bay snake removal or raccoon control if you can't trap the wild animal on your own and perform full repairs and prevention to keep pests out for good.
-We perform the repairs and decontamination if necessary.
+Wisconsin is full of wildlife, including snakes, squirrels, raccoons, skunks, opossums, and more.
+Wildlife removal is a complex field.
+I recommend professional Green Bay wildlife control services if you want to solve a critter problem legally and correctly.
+For example, we specialize in animals in the attic, which have broken into the house and almost always have a nest of baby animals.
+It is necessary to perform correct preventative repairs to keep pest animals a out of your house for good.
+We perform full building inspection, do the the repairs and we also offer attic decontamination if necessary.
 Rats and mice love to live in attics, and can chew wires or leave droppings.
-In fact Green Bay wildlife frequently enter homes, and it takes a pest management company to remove them.
+In fact Green Bay wildlife frequently enter homes, and correct removal is not a simple task.

 Keeping critters out: Now's the time to take steps to keep wildlife out of your home this winter